-American Job Center Partners Partner Name Mandator y Partner Service Category 1 Employ Prince George's Incorporated Yes Workforce Development Services 2 2 Maryland Department of Labor (MD Yes Labor) Workforce Development Services 3 3 Maryland Department of Education's, Division of Rehabilitation Services (DORS) Disability Services 4 Maryland Department of Human Resources, Prince George's County Departments of Social Services (DSS) Yes Human Services 5 Prince George's Community College, Division of Adult Education (PGCC) Yes Adult Education 6 Prince George's County Department of Family Services, Senior Community Services Employment Program (DFS- SCSEP) Yes Workforce Development Services 7 United Communities Against Poverty (UCAP) Yes Workforce Development Services 8 International Rescue Committee (IRC) No Refugee & Immigrant Services

-9 Maryland Legal Aid No Legal Services 10 Eckerd Connects Yes One Stop Operator
+American Job Center Partners Partner Name Mandatory Partner Service Category 1 Employ Prince George's Incorporated Yes Workforce Development Services 2 Maryland Department of Labor (MD Labor) Yes Workforce Development Services 3 Maryland Department of Education's, Division of Rehabilitation Services (DORS) Yes Disability Services 4 Maryland Department of Human Resources, Prince George's County Departments of Social Services (DSS) Yes Human Services 5 Prince George's Community College, Division of Adult Education (PGCC) Yes Adult Education 6 Prince George's County Department of Family Services, Senior Community Services Employment Program (DFS- SCSEP) Yes Workforce Development Services 7 United Communities Against Poverty (UCAP) Yes Workforce Development Services 8 International Rescue Committee (IRC) No Refugee & Immigrant Services 9 Maryland Legal Aid No Legal Services 10 Eckerd Connects Yes One Stop Operator

-The American Job Center partners, who are also AJCCN members, offer career and basic skills assessments, career pathways planning, soft skills training, occupational skills training, supportive services, business services and job placement services that connect job ready job seekers with employers.
+The American Job Center partners, who are also AJCCN members, offer career and basic skills assessments, career pathways planning, soft skills training, occupational skills training, supportive services, business services, and job placement services that connect job-ready job seekers with employers.
 Services to job seekers are offered in a wide variety of basic and individualized career services and training services such as on-the-job training (OJT), customized job training (CJT), individual training accounts (ITA) and other services that connect job seekers to in-demand occupations within Prince George County, the Capital Region, and DC Metropolitan Area.

-The AJCCN members make up a comprehensive network of service providers that offer free career counseling, supportive services, wrap around services, occupational skills training and follow up services.
-The WDB has also built regional partnerships that allow the American Job Center's One Stop Operator and AJCCN members the opportunity to work closely with colleges, universities, proprietary schools, literacy providers and others who offer pre- and post-secondary education.
-The process to access and determine service offerings is evaluated each year, as the WDB continuously works to provide increasingly innovate and efficient service strategies.
+The AJCCN members make up a comprehensive network of service providers that offer free career counseling, supportive services, wrap-around services, occupational skills training, and follow-up services.
+The WDB has also built regional partnerships that allow the American Job Center's One Stop Operator and AJCCN members the opportunity to work closely with colleges, universities, proprietary schools, literacy providers, and others who offer pre- and post-secondary education.
+The process to access and determine service offerings is evaluated each year, as the WDB continuously works to provide increasingly innovative and efficient service strategies.

 The WDB has multiple WIOA Title I Career Services Providers offering workforce development services.
 EPG serves as the WDB's WIOA Title I Adult and Dislocated Worker Career Services Provider.
 The WDB has three WIOA Title I Youth Career Services Providers: EPG, Adams and Associates, Inc. (d.b.a.
-Achieve Workforce Academy) and Eckerd Connects.
-In accordance with the AJCCN branding, the WDB converted one of its WIOA Title I Youth Out-of-School Youth (OSY) providers to be an informal operator and service provider for Maryland's first Youth Career Center (satellite center).
-The current provider for the Youth Career Center is Eckerd Connects.
-Eckerd Connects's Youth Career Center programming is designed to put youth and young adults, ages 18-24, on the fast track to their career.
-The Youth Career Center creates individualized career pathways for each participant to increase their employability skills, they connect participants to, and provide in-house, trainings that earn national certifications, and they provide hands-on experience through their paid internship program.
+Achieve Workforce Academy), and Eckerd Connects.
+In accordance with the AJCCN branding, the WDB converted one of its WIOA Title I Youth Out-of-School Youth (OSY) provider contracts to be a one-stop operator and WIOA Title I Career Services Provider for the region's first Youth Career Center (satellite center).
+The current contractor for the Youth Career Center is Eckerd Connects.
+Eckerd Connects' programming at the Youth Career Center is designed to put young adults, ages 18 - 24, on the fast track to their careers.
+The Youth Career Center creates individualized career pathways for each participant to increase their employability skills, as well as connecting participants to and providing in-house trainings to earn national certifications.
+Moreover, they provide hands-on experience through their paid internship program.
 The Youth Career Center is adjacent to the Bridge Center at Adam's House in Suitland, Maryland.

 The WDB has contracted with a second WIOA Title I OSY Career Services Provider, Adams and Associates, Inc. (d.b.a.
 Achieve Workforce Academy), to provide Prince George's County youth ages 18 to 24 with academic, vocational, and career readiness training.
-Included in their services are the development of individualized service strategies, job readiness training, enrollment in GED and/or occupational training services, and paid work experience.
+Included in their services is the development of individualized service strategies, job readiness training, enrollment in GED and/or occupational training services, and paid work experience.
 To qualify, youth must be facing at least one of the following barriers: